mlswg/mls-protocol/draft-ietf-mls-protocol.md

 chooses one and includes only that one in the Commit, considering the rest invalid.
 The committer MUST prefer any Remove received, or the most recent Update for the leaf if there are no Removes.
-If there are multiple Add proposals for the same client, the committer again chooses one to include and considers the rest invalid.
+If there are multiple Add proposals containing KeyPackages with the same tuple `(credential.identity, endpoint_id)` the committer again chooses one to include and considers the rest invalid.
+Add proposals that contain KeyPackages with an `(credential.identity, endpoint_id)` tuple that matches that of an existing KeyPackage in the group MUST be considered invalid.
+The comitter MUST consider invalid any Add or Update proposal if the Credential in the contained KeyPackage shares the same signature key with a Credential in any leaf of the group, or indeed if the KeyPackage shares the same `hpke_init_key` with another KeyPackage in the group.

 The Commit MUST NOT combine proposals sent within different epochs.
 In the event that a valid proposal is omitted from the next Commit, the sender of the